rivet-dev/vbare/README.md

 Most of the time, structures will match exactly, and most languages can provide a 1:1 migration.
 The most complicated migration steps will be for deeply nested structures that changed, but even that is relatively straightforward.

+### What are the downsides?

+- More verbose migration code — but this is usually because VBARE forces you to handle all edge cases
+- The older the version, the more migration steps need that need to run to bring it to the latest version — though migration steps are usually negligible in cost
+- Migration steps are not portable across languages, but only the server needs the migration steps, so this is usually only implemented once

 ## License

 MIT